Table of Contents Show

 This is a repetitive song and builds until you’ve sung about almost everything there is to see in nature.
 It’s a great way to get your kids to appreciate the great outdoors.

 Another great campfire song for kids is John Jacob Jingleheimer Schmidt.
-Your kids will get a kick out of the name and love singing or shouting along to the chorus.
+Your little campers will get a kick out of the name and love singing or shouting along to the chorus.
 It is a song to hear around campfires everywhere.

 BINGO, do we need to say more on this one?
 This awesome song is one almost every kid has heard before.
 And even though your kids think they’re just singing, they’ll be learning too!